Medical and Healthcare Education MSc

 Advancing Professional Decision Making (Optional)

 This module will help advance your decision making skills through critical reflection.
 You'll need to be able to utilise practical decision making skills within an area of professional knowledge and to develop strategies to facilitate the implementation of the outcomes of the decision making process into practice, either as an individual or within a team/organisation.
-Management of change and service development are seen as core elements of the module, together with the enhancement of professional judgment and leadership.
+Management of change and service development are seen as core elements of the module, together with the enhancement of professional judgement and leadership.

 Assessment